thegenemyers/FASTGA/README.md

 all your fasta files, compressed or not, for the space efficient GDB representation.

-FastGA features the use of the [ONEcode](https://github.com/thegenemyers/ONEcode) data encoding framework with its' 1-ALN files that encode all the alignments found.
+FastGA features the use of the [ONEcode](https://github.com/thegenemyers/ONEcode) data encoding framework with both its' GDB and ALN files that encode all the alignments found.
 As such FastGA also supports as input ONEcode sequence files that encode a genome, in addition to the usual Fasta format.
-So both FAtoGDB and GDBtoFA (despite their names) also recognize and support 1-SEQ files as well as FASTA.
+So both FAtoGDB and GDBtoFA (despite their names) also recognize and support ONEcode SEQ files as well as FASTA.

 There are three conventions for all the tools in this package designed for your convenience.
 First, suffix extensions need not be given for arguments of a known set of types.
 For example,